-The effect of kinesiophobia (fear of movement) following an anterior cruciate ligament injury (ACL) has recently received greater attention.
+Background: The effect of kinesiophobia (fear of movement) following an anterior cruciate ligament injury (ACL) has recently received great attention.
 However, the relationship between kinesiophobia and peak vertical ground reaction force (VGRF) in ACL reconstructed (ACLR) and deficient (ACLD) individuals has not been investigated.

-Methods: Forty male participants (20 ACLR and 20 ACLD), 24 months post ACL injury, who had completed post injury/operative rehabilitation, participated in this cross-sectional the study.
-Participants completed a drop vertical landing task on force plate while the VGRF recorded.
+Methods: Forty male patients (20 ACLR and 20 ACLD), 24 months post-ACL injury, who had completed post-injury/operative rehabilitation, participated in this cross-sectional study.
+Participants completed a drop vertical landing task on force plate while the VGRF was recorded.
 Participants also completed the TSK-11 (kinesiophobia) questionnaire.

-Conclusion: We found greater kinesiophobia to be associated with a lower peak VGRF in the ACLD group during landing task.
+Conclusion: This study found greater kinesiophobia to be associated with a lower peak VGRF in the ACLD group during the landing task.
 It seems that ACLD individuals unload their injured limb because of fear of movement.
-These results suggest that in ACLD individuals with high kinesiophobia, cognitive training should be incorporated into rehabilitation program to improve landing mechanics.
-Future studies are needed to assess if these relationships could play role in developing osteoarthritis over years.
+These results suggest that in ACLD individuals with high kinesiophobia, cognitive training should be incorporated into their rehabilitation program to improve landing mechanics.
+Future studies are needed to assess whether these relationships play a role in developing osteoarthritis over time